blimjoe/overlay-rpi/README.md

 (cr) $ cros flash usb:// rpi/latest
 ```

 This asks to write the latest disk image to USB removable media.
-A list of USB removable media will be present, with index number prefixed.
+A list of USB removable media will be presented, with index number prefixed.
 You can select which USB drive to write to by type in the index number when prompted.

 ## Boot from the SD card
-After the disk image is successfully written to the SD card, plug it to the Raspberry Pi and boot it as usual.
+After the disk image is successfully written to the SD card, plug it into the Raspberry Pi and boot it as usual.
 After a few seconds you will see a Chromium logo, later on it will boot into GUI mode and the first time setup screen will pop up for you to configure the system and login.

 # More information
 [Chromium OS Developer Guide](http://www.chromium.org/chromium-os/developer-guide).
 This is the official source of how to build Chromium OS